Shell Pipeline Supports National 811 Day And Safe Digging

 Shell Pipeline encourages people to call 811 for a free request before digging to avoid damaging buried utilities

-National 811 Day is August 11, 2021, and serves as a natural reminder for residents to call 811 prior to any digging project to have underground utility lines marked.
-With more people at home during pandemic restrictions, and summer a peak time to work on home improvement projects, it’s timelier than ever that residents remember to dig safely.
+National 811 Day is August 11, 2022, and serves as a natural reminder for residents to call 811 prior to any digging project to have underground utility lines marked.
+Given that summer is a peak time to work on home improvements, it’s timelier than ever that residents remember to dig safely.

 Every few minutes, an underground utility line is damaged because someone decided to dig without first contacting 811.
 Striking a single line can cause injury, repair costs, inconvenient outages and fines.
 With more people staying home and relying on their utilities to work and communicate, inconvenient outages are important to avoid.